Quantum Cascade Lasers (QCLs): Distributed Feedback, Two-Tab C-Mount

 - Electrically Isolated from C-Mount

 Before shipment, the output spectrum, power, and L-I-V curve are measured for each serial-numbered device by an automated test station.
 These measurements are available below and are also included on a data sheet with the laser.
 These QCLs are specified for CW output.
 While pulsed output is possible, this application prohibits current tuning, and performance is not guaranteed.
+Each QCL has an uncoated back facet and an uncoated or AR-coated front facet (see the Appearance tab for details).
 Please note that some optical power is emitted through the rear facet; this output is not usable in applications.

-Each laser is mounted on a two-tab C-mount that provides high thermal conductivity and can be secured using a 2-56 or M2 screw with the counterbored Ø2.4 mm (Ø0.09") through hole.
-As measured from the bottom of the C-mount, the emission height is either 7.15 mm or 7.39 mm depending on the chosen laser.
-Click on a laser's blue info icon () below and click on the Drawing tab to find the laser's emission height.
+Each DFB quantum cascade laser is mounted on a two-tab C-mount that provides high thermal conductivity and can be secured using a 2-56 or M2 screw with the counterbored Ø2.4 mm (Ø0.09") through hole.
+As measured from the bottom of the C-mount, the emission height is either 7.15 mm or 7.39 mm depending on the chosen QCL.
+Click on a laser's blue info icon () and view the Drawing tab to find the laser's emission height.
 QCLs are electrically isolated from their C-mounts.
 Please see the Handling tab for more tips and information for handling these laser packages.

 Mounts, Drivers, and Temperature Control

-We generally recommend the LDMC20 C-Mount Laser Mount and ITC4002QCL or ITC4005QCL Dual Current / Temperature Controller for these lasers.
+We generally recommend the LDMC20 C-Mount Laser Mount and ITC4002QCL or ITC4005QCL Dual Current / Temperature Controller for use with our distributed feedback QCLs.
 This device combination includes all the necessary components to mount, drive, and thermally regulate a two-tab C-mount laser.
 Other compatible current and temperature controllers are listed in the Drivers tab.

-The typical operating voltage of distributed feedback QCLs is 9 - 14 V. These lasers do not have built-in monitor photodiodes and must be operated in constant current mode.
+The typical operating voltage of distributed feedback quantum cascade lasers is 9 - 14 V. These lasers do not have built-in monitor photodiodes and therefore cannot be operated in constant power mode.

 DFB QCLs at Custom Wavelengths